CrazyFedde/docs/commands.md

 <a name="levelalerts"></a>
 ### Level Alerts

-Toggles the level alerts system on or off for the current server, when the level alerts are enabled the bot will send a message each time a user levels up, letting them know they leveled up and what level they are now.
+Toggles the level alerts system on or off for the current server, a channel can also be tagged make all level up alerts be sent in the tagged channel, when the level alerts are enabled the bot will send a message each time a user levels up, letting them know they leveled up and what level they are now.

 The **general.manage_server** permission is required to run this command.

 #### Usage

-    .levelalerts
+    .levelalerts [channel]

 #### Aliases